Real Zaragoza: 1970s to the end of the century

 Zaragoza finished third in 1973–74 and a best-ever second in the following season, losing the title in the last round to Real Madrid.
 The club was also defeated 0–1 in the 1976 domestic cup final against Atlético Madrid, spending two seasons in the second level during the decade, with promotion at the first attempt on either occasion.

 In 1986, Zaragoza won its third Copa del Rey, defeating Barcelona 1–0.
 The club finished the 1990–91 season in 17th position, thus having to appear in the promotion/relegation play-offs against Real Murcia; on 19 June 1991, after a 0–0 away draw, a 5–2 home win meant the team managed to maintain its top level status.

 Víctor Fernández was appointed manager in 1991.
-On 10 May 1995, one year after winning the Copa del Rey against Celta de Vigo, Zaragoza won the UEFA Cup Winners' Cup against Arsenal at the Parc des Princes, Paris, after having disposed of the likes of Feyenoord and Chelsea en route.
+On 10 May 1995, one year after winning the Copa del Rey against Celta, Zaragoza won the UEFA Cup Winners' Cup against Arsenal at the Parc des Princes, Paris, after having disposed of the likes of Feyenoord and Chelsea en route.
 With the score level at 1–1, the two teams entered extra time and, in the 120th minute, Nayim hit a half-volley from just past the halfway line, putting it beyond the reach of goalkeeper David Seaman for the final 2–1.
 The club then contested the 1995 UEFA Super Cup against Ajax, losing 1–5 on aggregate despite a home draw in the first leg.
 Víctor Fernández was dismissed from his post in early November 1996, after only winning one league match that season.